 [filename...]
 The file name(s) of the file(s) to report.
 The name can be a file name, partial path name, or full path name.
 The full path name of each file matching the name is reported. [dirname...]
 The dir name(s) to report.
 The name can be a dir name, partial path name, or full path name. [[RM_time::]filepathname...]
 Full path name of each file to recover.
 If the command is being run in the directory desired a full path can be indicated by specifying: ./filename A timestamp of the form returned in the report can be provided with the file path. [dirpathname...]
 Full path name of each dir to recover.
 If the command is being run in the directory desired a full path can be indicated by specifying: ./dirname [-u] Indicates recovery processing requested.
 (Undo the remove.)
 Required option to recover files or directories.
 If the option is not specified, a report is produced.
-Wildcards cannot be used with this option. [-d] Indicates that directory processing is requested. [-p] Specifies that the report to the user displays all entries that the user has permissions.
-If the option is not specified, the report to the user only displays user-owned entries. [-r] Indicates recursive processing is requested.
+Wildcards cannot be used with this option. [-d] Indicates that directory processing is requested. [-p] DEPRECATED: Previously this option was required to report files that the user had permissions to access verses just files that the user owned.
+Now the report mode will show all files the user has permission to recover, which is the same behavior as recovery mode. [-r] Indicates recursive processing is requested.
 Recursive processing is available for either a directory report or for recovering a directory. [-t starttime] Indicates a time range to restrict the report length displayed to the user.
 If an entry to be displayed is a file to which the user has access and is within the time range specified by the user, it is displayed.
 If specifying a time range, the user must enter a starttime, but the starttime can not be greater than the current time.
 If the endtime is not specified, the current time is used.
 If the user specifies an endtime, it must be greater than the starttime.
 The format for the time parameter is YYYY:MM:DD:hh:mm:ss where: